nimbly/ActiveResource/README.md

             return $this->pauload->envelope;
         }
     }

+## Expected data format
+In order for ActiveResource to properly hydrate your Model instances, the parsed payload data must be formatted in the following pattern:

+     {
+         property1: "value",
+         property2: "value",
+         property3: "value",
+         related_single_resource: {
+             property1: "value",
+             property2: "value",
+         },
+         related_multiple_resources: [
+             {
+                 property1: "value",
+                 property2: "value"
+             }
+         ]
+     }

+Example:

+    {
+        "id": "1234",
+        "title": "Blog post",
+        "body": "This is a blog post",
+        "author": {
+            "id": "32135",
+            "name": "John Doe",
+            "email": "jdoe@example.com",
+        },
+        "comments": [
+            {
+                "id": "18319",
+                "body": "This is a comment",
+                "author": {
+                    "id": "49913",
+                    "name": "Jane Doe",
+                    "email": "jane.doe@example.com"
+                }
+            },

+            {
+                "id": "18320",
+                "body": "This is another comment",
+                "author": {
+                    "id": "823194",
+                    "name": "Thomas Quigley",
+                    "email": "tquigley@example.com"
+                }
+            }
+        ]
+    }

+If the API you are working with does not have its data formatted in this manor - you will need to transform it so that it is.
+This can (and should) be done in your `Response` class `parse` method.

 ## Error
 Because each API responds differently for its errors, you must implement an Error class